awcrosby/media-search/readme.txt

-This is a demo project that searches movies and tv shows via themoviedb api, and displays streaming sources based on cached data.
-Data is rich but outdated, therefore for demonstation purposes only.
-Also supports creating an account for a personalized watchlist.
+This project searches movies and tv shows via themoviedb api, then it displays streaming sources if found.
+This also supports creating an account for a personalized watchlist.

 # -----System Pieces-----
 # Hosting: Digital Ocean, ubuntu